epfl-ada/ada-2024-project-5pack/data_story/index.md

 ```

 Let's analyze those results:
-- $\beta_1 = -82$: The coefficient for the semantic increase score (SIS) suggests that having a semantic increase score of 1 decreases the average game completion time by 82 seconds.
+- $\beta_1 = -82$: The coefficient for the _semantic increase score (SIS)_ suggests that having a semantic increase score of 1 decreases the average game completion time by 82 seconds.
 That’s an impressive reduction!
-- $\beta_2 = -34.1$: A high top links click ratio also decreases completion time on average, but to a lesser extent compared to SIS
+- $\beta_2 = -34.1$: A high _top links click ratio_ also decreases completion time on average, but to a lesser extent compared to SIS
-- $\beta_3 = 16.8$: A high hub usage does not seem to improve the completion time
+- $\beta_3 = 16.8$: A high _hub usage_ does not seem to improve the completion time
-- $\beta_4 = 533$: Backtracking, on the other hand, has a significant negative impact, increasing the game time by 533 seconds on average for a backtracking ratio of 1.
-This number makes sense in some ways as a game with a backtracking ration of 1 will never finish.
+- $\beta_4 = 533$: _Backtracking_, on the other hand, has a significant negative impact, increasing the game time by 533 seconds on average for a backtracking ratio of 1.
+This number makes sense in some ways as a game with a backtracking ratio of 1 will never finish.

 Furthermore, all of the p-values are 0 which is great news as this indicate that the results are statistically significant.